Steelers GM Khan embracing expectations of new role

 Khan expects to remain heavily involved in contract negotiations, noting “I’ll have my hands in a lot of things I’ve done before.”

-While team president Art Rooney II stressed ”we know Omar and Omar knows us,” Khan is assembling a staff that will include outside voices.
-Philadelphia Eagles vice president of player personnel Andy Weidl is returning to his hometown as assistant general manager, and former Detroit Lions vice president and Washington Commanders scout Sheldon White is taking over as the Steelers’ director of pro scouting.
+While team president Art Rooney II stressed “we know Omar and Omar knows us,” Khan is assembling a staff that will include outside voices.
+Philadelphia Eagles vice president of player personnel Andy Weidl is returning to his hometown, and former Detroit Lions vice president and Washington Commanders scout Sheldon White is also entering the fold.

-Khan called both of them ”Steelers-type” people, pointing to their loyalty and ability to fit quickly into the team’s culture.
-Dan Colbert, Kevin Colbert’s son, also is being elevated to director of college scouting.
+Khan declined to get into specifics on what Weidl and White’s respective titles will be.
+He called both of them “Steelers-type” people, pointing to their loyalty and ability to fit quickly into the team’s culture.
+Dan Colbert, Kevin Colbert’s son, also is being elevated for what Khan termed a “senior” position.

-It’s unclear whether Brandon Hunt, Pittsburgh’s pro scouting coordinator under Colbert, will remain with the club.
+It’s unclear whether Brandon Hunt, Pittsburgh’s pro scouting coordinator, will remain with the club.
 Hunt is among more than a dozen candidates who interviewed for the chance to become Kevin Colbert’s successor.
 Hunt also has recently interviewed for vacant positions with other clubs, including Philadelphia.

 Khan’s promotion and the new brain trust at the top of the team’s flow chart, coupled with quarterback Ben Roethlisberger’s retirement and the offseason overhaul of the coaching staff that included longtime defensive coordinator Keith Butler’s departure, signals a significant amount of turnover for a place almost synonymous with stability.